ANRGUSC/iris-riot/examples/udp_server/README.md

 acknowledging the transmission back to the source.
 This is currently used by the client script to tell it to stop sending a message, but could be implemented to work with other sources as well.

+The border router is based on the gnrc_border_router with the addition of some of the modules of gnrc_networking to allow for UDP transmissions.
+The README files for both examples have been included in the old README's file for reference.